 In fact, if you want to boost your online presence as a small business website, don't look only for technical quick-fixes to get the job done.

-Instead, dust off your keyboard and put these five battle and time-tested eCommerce SEO basics into action.
+Instead, dust off your keyboard and put these five ways how to do SEO for an eCommerce website in action.

-Strategy #1 to improve eCommerce SEO: Start With Keyword Research
+eCommerce SEO Strategy #1: Start With Keyword Research

 Good eCommerce SEO starts with keyword research—and this is not a step to skip.
 If you do, all of the work you put into building your eCommerce website will be wasted effort.
 It is that important.